Thomas Christiansen: Barcelona

 Christiansen signed a four-year contract with Barcelona in July 1991, when Johan Cruyff was team manager, with a dream of playing alongside their Danish playmaker Michael Laudrup.
 He started competing as a senior with the reserves, where he soon was joined by compatriot Ronnie Ekelund; during this period, he was frequently called up to train with the main squad, but received almost no playing time due to stiff competition.

 When he joined Barcelona, Christiansen agreed to a clause in his contract that stated he would be a Spanish citizen, and thereby not count towards the foreigner quota in the league.
 After becoming naturalised, he was called up for the under-21 team in December 1992, and scored a goal to help defeat Germany 2–1.

-Still playing for Barcelona's B team, Christiansen was called up for the Spanish senior squad by manager Javier Clemente, in January 1993, making his debut against Mexico on the 27th and impressing in a game which featured few regulars for the European nation.
-He prolonged his link with the Catalans until 1997, and made his official debut for the club when he played the last seven minutes of the UEFA Super Cup final – first leg – away to SV Werder Bremen.
-He appeared in his first competitive match in a Copa del Rey contest against Atlético Madrid, and was once more selected to the national team, appearing as a substitute in a 1994 FIFA World Cup qualification match against Lithuania and scoring with a flick of the heel in an eventual 5–0 home win.
+Still playing for Barcelona's B team, Christiansen was called up for the Spain senior squad by manager Javier Clemente, in January 1993, making his debut against Mexico on the 27th and impressing in a game which featured few regulars for the European nation.
+He prolonged his link with the Catalans until 1997, and made his official debut for the club on 10 February when he played the last seven minutes of the UEFA Super Cup final – first leg – away to Werder Bremen.
+His final competitive appearance took place in a Copa del Rey tie against Atlético Madrid one week later, and was once more selected to the national team, appearing as a substitute in a 1994 FIFA World Cup qualifier against Lithuania and scoring with a flick of the heel in an eventual 5–0 home win.

-Without having played any league games for Barcelona, Christiansen was put on loan at fellow league club Sporting de Gijón, in February 1993.
-He was mostly injured during that stint, but managed four league goals, subsequently returning to the Camp Nou where he suffered another injury during pre-season; other loans followed, first at CA Osasuna then at Racing de Santander in the 1994–95 season, starting well enough at the latter to earn another call-up by Spain, only to pull out due to injury.
+Without having played any league games for Barcelona, Christiansen was put on loan at fellow top-division club Sporting de Gijón, in February 1993.
+He was mostly injured during that stint, but managed four league goals, subsequently returning to the Camp Nou where he suffered another injury during pre-season; other loans followed, first at Osasuna then at Racing de Santander in the 1994–95 season, starting well enough at the latter to earn another call-up by Spain, only to pull out due to injury.